winston-Joe/Generative_AI_Research_S4889302/README.md

 # AI_Research
-This repository contains all relevant materials for the research project, including literature review, qualitative and quantitative analyses, drafts, and additional supporting documents./n
+This repository contains all relevant materials for the research project, including literature review, qualitative and quantitative analyses, drafts, and additional supporting documents.\n
 ·Drafts_and_Reports/n
 Contains working drafts, final reports, and progress updates related to the project.·Literature_Review/ Includes collected academic sources, annotated bibliographies, and literature matrices.